 If you feel you’re C.V isn’t relevant anymore there are plenty of templates available to help you online.
 They can be downloadable and help guide you to making it look professional and structured.
 A lot of CV sites now offer a free service where someone can review your C.V and advise what appropriate changes to make.
 The advice is worth taking as it gives the dos and don’ts of the content not needed by recruiters.
 For example, most employers don’t need you to list things you do in your spare time.

 Image Source: Pexels

-Check that you have all the relevant skills that are still required for the career you plan on pursuing.If the thought of going back into a work environment makes you feel uneasy try teach english from home.
-Online teaching courses can help you with gaining experience as well as additional qualifications for gap on the CV.
-If you were perhaps a teacher before taking your career break this is perfect to starting back out slowly.
+Check that you have all the relevant skills that are still required for the career you plan on pursuing.If the thought of going back into a work environment makes you feel uneasy try teaching English from home.
+Online teaching courses can help you with gaining experience as well as additional qualifications for a gap on the CV.
+If you were perhaps a teacher before taking your career break this is perfect for starting back out slowly.